juxor/afaq/markdown/secG1.md

 socialism is the entire elimination of the market."_ [**Human Action**, p.
 702] This would have come as something of a surprise to, say, Proudhon, who argued that _"[t]o suppress competition is to suppress liberty itself."_
-[**The General Idea of the Revolution**, p.
+[**General Idea of the Revolution**, p.
 50] Similarly, it would have surprised Tucker, who called himself a socialist while supporting a freer market than von Mises ever dreamt of.
 As Tucker put it:

 > _"**Liberty** has always insisted that Individualism and Socialism are not antithetical terms; that, on the contrary, the most perfect Socialism is